Alozaina

 Alozaina is a town and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 It is located between Tolox, Casarabonela and Yunquera and in the foothills of the Sierra de las Nieves in its transition to the Hoya de Málaga.
 The municipality is situated approximately 52 kilometers from Málaga and 41 from the city of Ronda.
 It has a population of approximately 2,200 residents.
 Its surface area is 33.85 km2 and has a density of 66.23 inhabitants/km2.
 It is one of eight pueblo blancos that "guard the Sierra de las Nieves".
 In the past ten years a transformation has taken place, from a dusty somewhat shabby rural village to a lively community proud of its traditions and enhanced by many new amenities.

 Natives of the town are called Pecheros.

-Soon to be opened, is a brand new tourist information center.

 History

 Prehistory

 From the Upper Palaeolithic (Solutrean period) dates a small spindle-shaped idol, which is preserved in the Provincial Museum of Málaga, which also attests to the presence of man during the Neolithic and later periods.
 From the Neolithic are the remains of the area called "the flat", where there was a village with a very large cemetery, but was devastated and now only 3 graves in good condition remain.

 In the "Cave of the Table" a burial and two golden trumpets were found from the Bronze Age, and both can be found in the Archaeological Museum of Málaga.
 From the time of the Iberians, possibly the Phoenicians, tombs have been found with decorated pottery and other objects.